F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

 - `$<TARGET_FILE_DIR:<target name>>` - the directory where the target will be built
 - [`$<TARGET_RUNTIME_DLLS:<target name>>`](https://cmake.org/cmake/help/latest/manual/cmake-generator-expressions.7.html#genex:TARGET_RUNTIME_DLLS) - the list of runtime dependencies of the target
+    - note that this property is only available (and necessary) for MSBuild generator and it is only available in the `POST_BUILD` phase.

 ### Evaluating generator expressions during configuration
 In case we need to see the evaluated generator expressions during cmake configuration, we can try to cheat using the following command: